 - -E time-offset Specifies the offset of the secs field (DHCPv4) or elapsed-time option (DHCPv6) in the second (i.e. REQUEST) template; must be 0 or a positive integer.
 A value of 0 disables this. - -I ip-offset Specifies the offset of the IP address (DHCPv4) in the requested-IP option or IA_NA option (DHCPv6) in the second (REQUEST) template. - -O random-offset Specifies the offset of the last octet to randomize in the template.
 This must be an integer greater than 3.
 The -T switch must be given to use this option. - -S srvid-offset Specifies the offset of the server-ID option in the second (REQUEST) template.
-This must be a positive integer, and the switch can only be used when the template option (-T) is also given. - -X xid-offset Specifies the offset of the transaction ID (xid) in the template.
+This must be a positive integer, and the switch can only be used when the template option (¬¬¬) is also given. - -X xid-offset Specifies the offset of the transaction ID (xid) in the template.
 This must be a positive integer, and the switch can only be used when the template option (-T) is also given.

-23.10.8 Options Controlling a Test
+22.10.8 Options Controlling a Test

 - -D max-drop Aborts the test immediately if max-drop requests have been dropped.
 Use -D 0 to abort if even a single request has been dropped. max-drop must be a positive integer.
 If max-drop includes the suffix '%', it specifies a maximum percentage of requests that may be dropped before abort.
 In this case, testing of the threshold begins after 10 requests have been expected to be received. - -n num-requests Initiates num-request transactions.
 No report is generated until all transactions have been initiated/waited-for, after which a report is generated and the program terminates. - -p test-period Sends requests for test-period, which is specified in the same manner as -d.
-This can be used as an alternative to -n or both options can be given, in which case the testing is completed when either limit is reached. - -t interval Sets the delay (in seconds) between two successive reports. - -C<separator> Output reduced, an argument is a separator for periodic (-t) reports generated in easy parsable mode.
-Data output won't be changed, remain identical as in -t option.
+This can be used as an alternative to -n or both options can be given, in which case the testing is completed when either limit is reached. - -t interval Sets the delay (in seconds) between two successive reports.